zopefoundation/z3c.table/src/z3c/table/README.txt

 Batching
 --------

-Or table implements a concept for batching out of the box.
-If the amount of row items is smaller then the given ``startBatchingAt`` size, the table starts to batch at this size.
+Our table implements batching out of the box.
+If the amount of row items is smaller than the given ``startBatchingAt`` size, the table starts to batch at this size.
 Let's define a new Table:

 We need to configure our batch provider for the next step first.
 See the